 Dehydration

-Typically, dehydration occurs when you’re ill with diarrhea, vomiting, or another illness and can’t replace the fluids that you’re losing.
+Typically, dehydration occurs when you’re ill with diarrhea, vomiting, or another illness and can’t replace the fluids you’re losing.
 When this happens, your kidneys retain as much fluid as possible.

 Infection or trauma